sininen-taivas/ergo-lets/README.md

 ### How it works
 - receives `api-key` as required param
-- script allow run system with input params like `--mintojoin` default is `10`
+- script allows run system with input params like `--mintojoin` default is `10`
-- script generate random 32 bytes and save it as base58-string in `memberScriptHash` variable.
+- script generates random 32 bytes and save it as base58-string in `memberScriptHash` variable.

 ```scala
 {